DeMoliT1on/Bouncing-Ball/README.md

 # Bouncing-Ball
-This is bouncing ball application created using cpp.
+Creation of animated ball that runs in a 'makefile' window using C++.